raj01aditya/first-/README.md

 hello
 demo
 <br>
-this is a demo reository
+this is a demo repository